 The best thing about this is the fact that it drowns out any surrounding noise, making it easier to fall asleep and stay asleep.

-If you don’t have the funds for a fancy white noise machine, try using a loud fan or play a white noise video on YouTube through their tv or a tablet.
+If you don’t have the funds for a white noise machine, try using a loud fan or play a white noise video on YouTube through your tv or a tablet.
+There's also phone apps that play white noise; however, it ties up your phone.

 6. Rub Their Back or Belly